saudapop/athan_alarm/README.md

 ### install

+NOTE: Use python 3.6.8.
+I tried newer versions like python3.8 and 3.9 and they cause annoying issues that aren't worth spending time on.

 -   Create and activate your python virtual environment then `pip install -r requirements.txt`

 ** Build front-end deps **